 The temperature profile was presented in Fig. 3.
 The average bottom water temperature was 13.54°C in GC1 and 13.90°C in GS1.
 As a result, the calculated Tlim equaled 1.05 and 1.09 for GC1 and GS1, respectively (Table 6).
 These Tlim values were important correction factors controlling the biomass-specific maintenance respiration in the LIM model.
-On the other hand, the bottom water density, salinity, and temperature were similar between GC1 and GS1.
-However, the profile data of light transmission showed a notable distinction (Fig.4).
-For instance, little to no light transmission was observed near the GC1 seafloor throughout the sampling cruises, indicating abenthic nepheloid layer (BNL) presented consistently over a long period.
-This result coincided with the observation in Liu et al. (2010), in which they suggested the BNL be 100 m thick with high suspended sediment concentration (SSC) in GPSC measured with moored devicesdevices.
+While the bottom water density, salinity, and temperature were comparable between GC1 and GS1. the profiles of light transmission showed a notable distinction (Fig.4).
+For instance, little to no light transmission was observed near the GC1 seafloor throughout the sampling cruises, indicating the presence of a persistent benthic nepheloid layer (BNL) over a long period.
+This result coincided with the observation in Liu et al. (2010), who suggested a 100 m thick BNL with high suspended sediment concentration (SSC) in GPSC based on mooring observations.

-Carbon budget of non-living component of OC
+Stock of the non-living component of OC

 Detrital organic carbon

+For the abiotic detritus OC stock, the average TOC content in the upper 10 cm of the sediment was 0.39 % and 0.53% in GC1 and GS1, respectively.
+This value fits in the range of TOC content (c.a.
+0.3-0.75 %) reported previously in the southwestern margin of Taiwan (Kao et al., 2006; Hsu et al., 2014).

 Considering the seasonal variation in sediment fluxes (e.g., the monsoon effect on hydrodynamics, Lee et al., 2009), the seasonality (if present) of sediment organic carbon (OC) stock was first examined.
-Results from PERMDISP showed that the assumption of homogenous variation was not violated between habitat groups or season groups (Table 7, Habitat, P=0.1051; Season, P=0.2263).
+Results from PERMDISP showed that the assumption of homogenous variation was not violated between habitat groups or season groups (Table 7, Habitat, p=0.1051; Season, p=0.2263).
 The seasonal variation in the mean OC was also not evident (Table 7, PERMANOVA, p=0.8816), but the sediment OC stock in the GS1 was significantly higher than in the GC1 (Table 7, PERMANOVA, p=0.0003).
 The sediment OC content in each cruise was shown in Fig. 5.
-Since the seasonal signal was not evident, the average OC was taken for the input of the LIM model, in which the average detritus OC in GC1 was set to .4 mg C/ m2 and GS1 was set to 524425.7± 34800.15 mg C/ m2 in GS1.
+Since the seasonal signal was not evident, the average OC was taken for the input of the LIM model, i.e., 350270±104003350,270±104,003.4 mg C/ m2 for GC1 and 524,425.7± 34,800.15 mg C/ m2 for GS1.

-Carbon budget of the living component of OC
+Stocks of the living component of OC

 Prokaryote biomass